Security deposit of 19 candidates forfeited

 The official said four other candidates, including Habib Noor (independent), Johar Abbas (independent), Shoaib Hassan (PTI) and Shauban Ali (PPP) secured one-fourth of the total votes while the remaining 19 failed to obtain the required number of votes.

-He said those candidates, who failed to receive the required percentage had contested the election from the Jamiat Ulema-e-Islam-Fazl (JUI-F), Jamaat-e-Islami (JI) and others could hardly obtain over 300 votes and thus their security had been forfeited.
+He said those candidates, who failed to receive the required percentage had contested the election from the JUI-F, JI and others could hardly obtain over 300 votes and thus their security had been forfeited.

 “According to Section 43 of the Representation of People Act 1976, any candidate who fails to get one-eighth (12.5 per cent) of the total votes cast in a constituency from where they contested the polls, would have to forego the security deposit”, Khattak said, adding, the 19 candidates would not be refunded their security deposit.